joshembling/laragenie/README.md

     ],

     'chunks' => [
-        'size' => 1000, // Maximum number of caracters to separate chunks ],
+        'size' => 1000, // Maximum number of characters to separate chunks ],

     'database' => [